-- Next add cumin, crushed pepper, onions and yogurt.
+- Next add cumin, crushed pepper, onions and yogurt (optional).

 - Taste the batter and add more salt if needed.
 Rest the batter for 20 mins.

-- Ensure it is very runny and is pourable.
-At this stage you can add more water if needed to bring to the desired consistency.
+- While the pan heats, stir the batter well.
+Ensure it is very runny and is pourable.
+At this stage you can add more water to bring to the desired consistency.

-- When it is hot enough, stir the batter very well and begin to pour it from the sides across the pan in a circular motion.
+- When the pan is hot enough, stir the batter very well and begin to pour it from the edges across the pan in a circular motion.

 - Then fill up the gaps if any by pouring more batter.